Break the WFH ache: 5 simple stretches you can do in your lunch break

 A seated spinal twist is a great exercise for releasing pressure in the lower back after working at a desk all day.
 Not only does the twisting posture help to relieve pressure on the lower back, but it also strengthens the core and massages the internal organs for better digestion.

 Take a seat on the floor with your legs stretched out straight in front of you.
 Bend your right knee and cross your foot over your left thigh.
-Bend your left knee so that you're now in the shape of a human pretzel.
-Place your right arm behind you for stability and slowly twist your body over to the right, looking over your right shoulder.
+Bend your left knee into the shape of a human pretzel.
+Place your right arm behind you for stability and slowly twist your body, looking over your right shoulder.
 Place your left arm over your right knee and pull it in towards you for a tighter stretch.

-Remember to breathe while in position.
+Remember to breathe.
 WIth every exhale, try to stretch a little deeper.
 Repeat the exercise on the other side.

 Rest Your Eyes